 In today’s workplace, employee happiness can no longer be considered as just a “nice-to-have”.

-This blog takes a much deeper look at why employee satisfaction is so important and what the consequences of not focusing on it can be.
-There are also 11 effective tips to help drive employee satisfaction in your business.
+In recognition of Employee Appreciation Day, this article takes a much deeper look at why employee satisfaction is so important and what the consequences of not focusing on it can be.

 Why is employee satisfaction so important?